 Where to Retire in Colorado Springs and Home Prices

 There are plenty of different types of housing available.
 Some of the nicest are the restored Victorian homes along Nevada Avenue.
 There are other old neighborhoods close in to town.
 Many offer views of snow-topped Pikes Peak or other mountains.
 The Broadmoor Hotel resort area is one of the most exclusive places to live in the city.
 Old Colorado City and Manitou Springs offer a flavor of the old west and some more interesting housing alternatives.
-According to the National Association of Realtors, the median selling price of a single family home in the 3rd Quarter of 2017 was $283,900, which is much lower than the median price in Boulder which is listed at $563,500.
+According to the National Association of Realtors, the median selling price of a single family home in the 4th Quarter of 2019 was $322,200, which is much lower than the median sale price in Boulder which is listed at $630,400 during the same quarter.
 Larger homes in desirable areas can go for much more.

 What is special about Colorado Springs